Honkertonken/Honkertonken-Cogs/README.md

 # Contact

-If you encounter bugs or just want to contact to me you can always shoot me a dm at Honkertonken#9221.
+If you encounter bugs or just want to contact to me you can always shoot me a dm at Honkertonken#9221 or ping me in the `#support_othercogs` channel. .
 For feature requests, issues, bugs, or suggestions open a PR/issue on this repo.